imixs/imixs-cloud/management/cicd/README.md

 ## Generate Keys

-Concourse needs a set of key files to securly exchange data between the client and the worker nodes.
+Concourse needs a set of key files to securely exchange data between the client and the worker nodes.
 You can create the keys using the official concourse Docker containers.